smithy545/CPD/_posts/2016-04-01-university-pizza-board.md

 </div>
 <br/>

 The graphics and tone reflected a chill, slimer 90s vibe.
 We were pretty silly and I wanted this event to stand out.
-It was a really good offer: a hot slice of pizza from a reputable off-campus pizzeria in Little Italy and a custom sticker sheet.
+It was an amazing offer: a hot slice of pizza from a reputable off-campus pizzeria in Little Italy and a custom sticker sheet.
+I knocked out the doodles while feeling particularly inspired and it was really fun to draw in all the drips.
 The Facebook posts outlined the situation of 1 like = 1 pizza slice.

 <div class = "post-image">
 <image alt ="A mockup of the sticker sheet (for better alignment, the final product involved some rotation)." src= "/images/pizza/pizza_slime-04.png"/> <br/>